 Established in 1992, the Soup Kitchen In Provincetown (SKIP) provides a hot, nourishing lunch to Outer Cape Cod residents, November through April, Monday through Friday.
 Lunch is served from 12:30 pm to 1:30 pm on weekdays at the Provincetown United Methodist Church, 20 Shank Painter Road, Provincetown.

 SKIP has expanded its services to include “to-go” meals for weekends, homeless-prevention assistance, nutrition counseling and health monitoring.
-A representative from the Homeless Prevention Council offers housing assistance to anyone in need from 10:00 am until 2:00 pm. daily.
-For more information, click here.
-SKIP also participates in a twice-monthly nutrition program with The Lower Cape Outreach Council and the Barnstable County Public Health Nurses on the second and fourth Friday of each month.
+A representative from the Homeless Prevention Council offers housing assistance to anyone in need from 10:00 am until 2:00 pm. several days a week.
+For more information and their hours, click here.
+SKIP also provides a twice-monthly nursing health check every other Tuesday.

 Our Mission is threefold